Chairman of the KSU ACJA Emeritus Cabinet

 Aside from his service as Chapter President of KSU ACJA, he also served as President of the Criminology Club, Vice President of the Criminology Club, as an Associate Justice of the Student Tribunal, Assistant Attorney General of KSU SGA, Chairman of the SGA Elections Review Committee (last one in its history), as a Judge for the KSU Parking Citations Appeals Board, as a voting member of the Undergraduate Grievance Board; the KSU Panel for the Policy Prohibiting Sexual Violence, among other university wide committees.

 On June 17, 2012, Mr. Hernandez initiated "The Hernandez Family Leadership Award and Scholarship for KSU ACJA" which is donated through the Hernandez Family Scholarship Fund.
-Any student currently enrolled at Kansas State University and is officially recognized as a member of KSU ACJA and ACJA-LAE will be eligible to apply.
+Any student currently enrolled at Kansas State University and was officially recognized as a member of KSU ACJA and ACJA-LAE would be eligible to apply.
+It has since been discontinued since the chapter was dissolved on March 30, 2020.

 There have been six Chapter President's under Mr. Hernandez's advice, they are: